24/7 Emergency Fire Damage Cleanup and Restoration Services in Southern California

 What are the most common causes of house water leaks?

-Water leaks in a house often begin quietly and without a dripping sound.
-An unnoticed drip, a small stain, a bit of a moisture and before long, you end up with costly repairs.
-And along come the structural damage and mold infestations.
+Common causes of house water leaks often begin quietly and without a dripping sound.
+An unnoticed drip, a small stain, a bit of moisture, and before long, you end up with costly repairs.
+And along comes the structural damage and mold infestations.

 While most homeowners associate leaks with obvious culprits such as burst pipes and broken bathroom seals, the real threats often lie hidden in plain sight.
 Unsupervised everyday objects, appliances, and neglected parts in your home can cause silent damage.